AmirMalaeb/3-Tier-VPC-AWS/README.md

 ## Prerequisites <a name="prerequisites"></a>

+Before you begin, ensure you have the following:

-- An AWS account
+1. An AWS account
-- AWS Management Console access or AWS CLI installed and configured
+2. AWS Management Console access
+3. (Optional) AWS CLI installed and configured
+   - To install the AWS CLI, follow the [official AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+   - After installation, configure the AWS CLI with your credentials:
+     ```
+     aws configure
+     ```
+   - You'll need to provide your AWS Access Key ID, Secret Access Key, default region name, and output format
-- Basic understanding of AWS networking concepts
+4. Basic understanding of AWS networking concepts

-## Step-by-Step Guide <a name="guide"></a>
+5. Sufficient permissions to create and manage VPC resources

+Note: If you're using the AWS CLI, make sure your configured credentials have the necessary permissions to create and manage VPC resources.

+[Remainder of the content remains unchanged]

+# Building a 3-Tier VPC in AWS

 ### Step 1: Create the VPC <a name="step1"></a>

+#### Understanding CIDR Blocks

+Before creating the VPC, it's important to understand CIDR (Classless Inter-Domain Routing) blocks:

+- A CIDR block represents a range of IP addresses.
+- The format is typically `x.x.x.x/y`, where `x.x.x.x` is the network address and `y` is the prefix length (also known as the subnet mask).
+- The prefix length determines the number of available IP addresses.

+For our VPC, we'll use `10.0.0.0/16`:
+- This CIDR block provides 65,536 available IP addresses (2^(32-16) = 2^16 = 65,536).
+- It includes all IP addresses from 10.0.0.0 to 10.0.255.255.

+To calculate the number of available IP addresses for any CIDR block:
+1. Subtract the prefix length from 32 (for IPv4).
+2. Raise 2 to the power of this result.

+For example:
+- `/24` subnet: 2^(32-24) = 2^8 = 256 IP addresses
+- `/28` subnet: 2^(32-28) = 2^4 = 16 IP addresses

 #### Console Instructions:
 1. Navigate to the VPC dashboard in the AWS Management Console
 2. Click "Create VPC"
 3. Choose "VPC and more"
-4. Configure your VPC settings (e.g., name, IPv4 CIDR block)
+4. Configure your VPC settings:
+   - Name tag: My3TierVPC
+   - IPv4 CIDR block: 10.0.0.0/16
+5. Leave other settings as default and click "Create VPC"

 #### CLI Command:
 ```bash